ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

-Here’s everything you NEED to know about Taganga, Colombia before you go including 15 awesome things to do in Taganga, how to get there, where to stay, and more!
+Here’s everything you NEED to know about Taganga, Colombia before you go including 14 awesome things to do in Taganga, how to get there, where to stay, and more!
 In this blog, you’ll see why I personally love this tiny village and why I visited for the SECOND time in March 2020!

-Taganga, the sleepy fishing village just East of Santa Marta that seems to attract more street dogs than tourists.
+Taganga, the sleepy fishing village just East of Santa Marta seems to attract more street dogs than tourists.
 But it isn’t such a bad thing.
 Between the run-down buildings and dirt roads, Tanganga has its own charm with kind people, a relaxed vibe, and the best sunsets ever!

 If fact, many foreigners and Colombians head to Taganga for a beach holiday.

 If you’re not a “city person” then Taganga may be more your style than Santa Marta.
-You’ll be able to hang at the beach in peace and wander the streets without any traffic.
+You’ll be able to hang out at the beach in peace and wander the streets without any traffic.

 And since Taganga is only a short 10-minute drive from Santa Marta city center, it is easy to get to!